Types of Coffee DrinksLast updated on 4/17/2019

 Brewing Styles Compared

 Not all coffee is brewed in the same way.
-Different brewing styles can result in changes in the flavor and strength of the drink.
-Here are just a few brewing styles that you may choose to incorporate in your shop:
+Different brewing styles can cause changes in the flavor and strength of the drink.
+Here are just a few brewing styles that you may incorporate in your shop:

-- Pour Over.
 This brewing style is achieved by pouring boiling water slowly through coffee grounds as they sit in a filter basket.
-The coffee then drips into a single cup, resulting in a strong brew.
+The coffee then drips into a single cup, resulting in a potent brew.

-- Cold Brew.
 For this method, coarsely ground coffee is placed in room temperature water and allowed to steep for an extended period of time.
-This results in a less bitter brew while still remaining high in caffeine.
+This results in a less bitter, highly caffeinated brew.

-- Espresso.
-To achieve an espresso brew, pressurized hot water is passed through a filter containing finely ground dark roasted beans using a cappuccino or espresso machine.
+To achieve an espresso brew, you'll need an espresso or cappuccino machine.
+These machines pass pressurized hot water through a filter containing dark roasted finely ground coffee beans.
 The force of the water produces a highly concentrated coffee shot.
 This is the method most commonly used for the base of coffee drinks.

 Different Coffee Drinks

-The espresso, also known as a short black, is approximately one ounce of highly concentrated coffee.
+The espresso, also known as a short black, is approximately 1 oz. of highly concentrated coffee.
 Although simple in appearance, it can be difficult to master.